DANIELEGBETABI/weather-4/README.md

 # weather

-This website id\s for forcasting 5 days weather of a specified city.
+This website is for forcasting 5 days weather of a specified city.